vincenttu/tplinkusa-outdoor/source/wireless_range.rst

     Range estimation from an AP to a cell phone

 From the table, we can find that the transmission from the outdoor access point to the cell phone.
 It looks pretty good.
-But, most of the applications we are using today requires two way communications.
+But, most of the applications we are using today require two way communications.
 Let’s take a look at the return path.

 .. figure:: images/cellphone-to-ap.png